 Keeping up to date with trends and knowing which books are worth reading is time consuming and, in the current information-saturated age, increasingly impossible.
 The use of quality book summaries and book reviews can be very helpful in discerning both general trends and also which volumes are worthy of careful study.
 Books at a glance looks set to be a great tool for exactly these tasks.

 What do i get with my membership?

-With our 30 Days Free Access deal you will get a free summary immediately, and a new summary each week as they are published.
+You will get a free summary immediately, and a new summary each week as they are published.
 Each new summary (7-10 pages each) will cover a valuable book, and you can read the summaries on your PC or Tablet.
-After the 30 days and 5 FREE summaries, you can decide if you want to remain a member.